sap-tutorials/Tutorials/tutorials/hana-dbx-create-schema/hana-dbx-create-schema.md

 ## Details
 ### You will learn
-  - How to create tables and import data using insert statements.
+  - How to create tables and import data using insert statements
-  - How to create views, functions, and stored procedures.
+  - How to create views, functions, and stored procedures

 The following steps will create sample objects for a hotel database using create and insert statements.
 The next tutorial will demonstrate some of the ways these objects can be exported or imported.

+---

 [ACCORDION-BEGIN [Step 1: ](Create a user and schema)]